 MEMBER ORGANIZATION NAME/ ACRONYM is a member organization of Move United, and is required to have a written and publicly available Sport Protection Policy that meets the minimum standards of Move United.
 MEMBER ORGANIZATION NAME/ ACRONYM’s Sport Protection Policies shall govern individual’s responsibilities for this and may include additional or different policies that relate to this specific organization, but such policies may be no less restrictive than those outlined by Move United, or as otherwise required by law.
 Member organizations are solely responsible for their own compliance with the Protecting Young Victims from Sexual Abuse and Safe Sport Reauthorization Act of 2017 and other applicable state or federal law.

+MEMBER ORGANIZATION NAME/ ACRONYM may have Participants involved with their organization that are Individual Members of Move United.
+It is the responsibility of the individual member to adhere to a MEMBER ORGANIZATION NAME/ ACRONYM’s policies as well as those of Move United.
+Violation of either policy by an individual member may be investigated by Move United and may be grounds for penalties, including but not limited to, removal from the individual member program and prohibition of an individual from participating within Move United and its member organizations’ activities and programs.

 ACTIVITIES OUTSIDE MEMBER ORGANIZATION NAME/ ACRONYM

 Many Participants may find themselves to be additionally involved with other various local and grassroots programs or organizations not under the authority or control of MEMBER ORGANIZATION NAME/ ACRONYM.
 The policies contained in this Handbook govern activities run directly by MEMBER ORGANIZATION NAME/ ACRONYM.
 However, misconduct by a Covered Individual or a Participant (as defined below), outside of the context of MEMBER ORGANIZATION NAME/ ACRONYM may also be grounds for penalties, including, but not limited to, prohibiting an individual from participating with MEMBER ORGANIZATION NAME/ ACRONYM.